cellulose/examples/blinky/README.md

         mix new blinky
         added Bakefile
-        added relx.config
+        edited mix.exs to properly setup exrm, etc added led configs to the deps
-        added led configs to the deps and config editing blinky.ex to turn on the leds
+        editing blinky.ex to turn on the leds

 And here's how to build the firmware based on this project using [bakeware](http://bakeware.io):